pseleni/ts_clustering/README.md

     │   |    ├── ari            # ARI images
     │   ├── runtime             # Runtime images
     │   └── additional          # Additional images
-    ├── results                 # Contains the avg and std over a for each m and run-times ├── tables                  # Tables in tex and md form │   ├── dtw                 # Tables for dtw metric │   |    ├── ami            # AMI tables
+    ├── src                     # Contains the code and the results │   ├── analytics           # Contains the results for each a-m combination │   ├── results             # Contains the avg and std over a for each m and run-times │   └── ...                 # source code
+    ├── tables                  # Tables in tex and md form │   ├── dtw                 # Tables for dtw metric │   |    ├── ami            # AMI tables